telekom/oscake-documentation/docs/oscake-selector.md

 Depending on the `issueLevel` in `ort.conf` the resulting oscc-file contains a list of issues of different levels.

-> Run Resolver from Docker using the unzipped [example file](./examples/versionMay2022/ortExample.zip):
+> Run Selector from Docker using the unzipped [example file](./examples/versionMay2022/ortExample.zip):
 >
 > `docker run -v [localPathTo]/ortExample:/project -w /project ort -c ./conf/ort.conf oscake -a selector -sI ./results/OSCake-Report_curated_resolved.oscc -sO ./results`
 >